jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 Static,
 2008-10-01

-You HAVE TO give class relations different behavior compared to object relations.
+You MIGHT give class relations different behavior compared to object relations.
-You HAVE TO give class relations specialized behavior.
+You MIGHT give class relations specialized behavior.
 Class relations are covered by the Class concept.
 The Class concept might establish this specialized behavior.
 As such, you can let Class relations behave different from